 On the example below, Mark’s is being short and concise about its message.
 The brand treats its preheader as an extension of the subject line giving subscribers a better insight into what is inside.

 It takes a lot of testing to figure out what time will hit it big with your target audience.
-However, there are several recommendations you can follow: if, for instance, you want engagement, try sending emails on Fridays, but if you are aiming at higher conversions, it’s better to choose Saturdays.
+However, there are several recommendations you can follow to avoid this type of email marketing mistake: if, for instance, you want engagement, try sending emails on Fridays, but if you are aiming at higher conversions, it’s better to choose Saturdays.

 When it comes to frequency, you should know that 43% of subscribers prefer to receive emails from brands less often.
 Your primary goal as a sender is to respect your subscribers’ personal space and set their expectations in advance — inform how often and what content you are going to send.
 Invite your subscribers to set up their preferences and tailor your sending schedule and email content to meet their expectations.